Success is a pretty abstract notion.

 The Rule of 40: How to Work It Out

-For example, if your sales growth is 15% and your profit margin is 20%, your rule of 40 number is 35% (15 + 20%), which is less than the 40% mark.
+Let’s say your revenue growth rate is around 15% and your profit margin is 20%.
+Then, your rule of 40 number is 35% (15 + 20%), which is less than the 40% mark.

 EBITDA margins are commonly used to calculate profit margins.
 In the SaaS universe, EBITDA is a popular financial metric that is very significant.
 EBITDA is an acronym for earnings before interest, taxes, depreciation, and amortization.